ViniciusSimm/diabetes-predict/README.md

 We tried a non-linear alternative to predict the results.
 Scikit provides us with an alternative using Support Vector Machines: SVC.

 As we can see by the results, the non-linear model had a significant advantage on both R2_score and MSE.
+But when trying to remove some columns, as tried before, to improve the score, we had the inverse effect.

+A SVR model was also tested but the result was underperformed.

+Therefore, the best model so far was a non-linear using all the columns from the dataset.